CollinLTT/Da-Bell-iOS/README.md

 # Da Bell iOS Application
-A group project made for the class CS578 at San Diego State University, Fall 2022.
+A group project made for the class CS-578 at San Diego State University in the Fall of 2022.
 This app was formatted for the iPhone 8 running on iOS 16.1

+Da Bell

 ### Table of Contents
 - [Main Project Page](#project-home)